 Your business sells a product or service.
 You want more people to purchase what you offer.
 Sales and marketing are all about understanding relationships and effectively interacting with clients.
-Psych 101 covers the tactics of influence and persuasion.
+Psychology covers the tactics of influence and persuasion.
 Applying psychology in business provides an easy path to success.

 Influence and persuasion can be tricky which is why it is useful to understand the psychological principles behind influencing people.

 Perhaps the best known in the field of influence was Robert Cialdini, a professor of psychology and marketing.
-Cialdini’s Six Principles of Influence, described below, lay out how you can get people to say yes to what you’re asking.
+Cialdini’s six principles of influence, described below, outlines how you can get people to say yes to what you’re asking.

 The Principle: When someone gives us something we feel a sense of indebtedness to give them something back.

 The Example: If a team member helps you with a project you might feel like you have to support her ideas when she brings them up in a meeting.
 Or you might feel you have to purchase from a supplier that has offered you extra discounts.

 How to Use: Identify your objectives and decide what you want from the other person.
 Then identify what you can give them in return.
 You can employ the Cohen-Bradford’s influence model, which looks at how to use reciprocity to gain influence or choose to remind them of how you have helped them in the past.